 \section{Abstract}

-We consider the problem of minimizing the sum of agent functions subject to affine coupling constraints.
-Dual methods are attractive for such problems because they allow the agent-level subproblems to be solved in parallel.
-However, achieving primal feasibility with dual methods is a challenge; it can take many iterations to find sufficiently precise prices that recover a primal feasible solution, and even with exact prices primal feasibility is not guaranteed, unless special conditions like strict convexity hold.
-This behavior can limit the usefulness of dual decomposition methods.
-To overcome this limitation, we propose a novel primal recovery method, multiple-response agents (MRA), that is able to rapidly reduce primal infeasibility, tolerating some degree of suboptimality, and can be used with any dual algorithm.
-Rather than returning a single primal response to each price query, MRA requires agents to generate multiple primal responses, each of which has bounded suboptimality.
-These multiple responses can be computed in parallel, so there is no increase in the wall clock time of the underlying dual algorithm.
-Then a convex combination of the multiple responses is formed by minimizing the sum of the primal and complementary slackness residuals.
-We test MRA using both a price localization method and a dual subgradient method and show that it typically converges to a feasible, approximate solution in a few tens of iterations.
-Moreover, hyperparameters can be tuned to control the trade-off among speed, computational budget, and degree of suboptimality of the feasible solutions returned.
+Dual methods are useful for distributed optimization because they allow agent-level subproblems to be solved in parallel.
+However, achieving primal feasibility with dual methods is a challenge; it can take many iterations to find prices that recover primal feasibility, and even with optimal dual prices primal feasibility is not guaranteed unless special conditions like strict convexity hold.
+To address this limitation, we propose a simple primal recovery method, {\em multiple approximate-response agents} (MARA), that is able to rapidly reduce primal infeasibility, tolerating some degree of suboptimality.
+The method is agnostic to how dual prices are computed, so MARA can be applied to enhance any dual algorithm.
+Rather than returning a single primal response to each price query, MARA requires agents to generate multiple primal responses, each of which has bounded suboptimality.
+Because these multiple responses can be computed in parallel, there is no increase in the wall-clock time of the underlying dual algorithm.
+MARA then constructs a convex combination of the multiple responses by minimizing the sum of the primal and complementary slackness residuals to produce a high-quality primal solution.
+Tests of MARA using both a price localization method and a dual subgradient method show that it typically converges to a feasible, near-optimal solution in a few tens of iterations.
+Moreover, hyperparameters of MARA can be flexibly tuned to control the trade-off among speed, computational budget, and degree of suboptimality of the feasible solutions.